 Remember, cortisol is an alarm hormone.
 This means that overeating and under-eating can cause cortisol to be released.
 Skipping meals can raise cortisol because the brain requires a constant supply of glucose.
 Excessively eating can raise cortisol too, along with a spike in insulin (damaging effects of this combination were also mentioned above).

-Short intense exercise or exercise that’s weight training dominant, and slow relaxing exercise are best for cortisol.
+Short intense exercise or exercise that’s weight training dominant and slow relaxing exercise are best for cortisol.
 In the case of short intense exercise, cortisol is elevated along with growth hormone and the catecholamines.
 We discussed earlier how then can be good for fat burning.
 Plus the shorter duration may mean less compensatory hunger later and less chance of going catabolic.
-With longer-duration moderate and intense exercise, cortisol can easily dominate over the growth promoting hormones and be associated with more post-workout hunger and cravings and less anabolic potential.
-Another great way to lower cortisol is finishing workouts with slow relaxing movements like leisure walking to let your body relax and wind down after implying stress onto it.
+With longer-duration moderate and intense exercise, cortisol can easily dominate over the growth-promoting hormones and be associated with more post-workout cravings and less anabolic potential.
+Another great way to lower cortisol is finishing workouts with a cool down to let your body relax after implying stress onto it.

 The three best ways to control cortisol are to stay mindful about diet, exercise, and lifestyle.
 And the three easiest ways to assess if cortisol is balanced is by paying attention to your hunger, energy, and cravings.